 In trying to apply this event in Jesus’ ministry to our current situation, I found myself wondering what the equivalent behavior to the selling of sheep, oxen and pigeons and exchanging of money would be.
 If a youth group is selling brownies in the church lobby to raise money to build an orphanage in Africa, would that be similar?
 What about Christian publishers who make loads of money off the sale of Christian books?

+These merchants and moneychangers were facilitating the rituals prescribed by the law.
+People needed to buy the animals in order to offer the sacrifices and evidently they needed to change money in order to buy the animals.
 I find it difficult to draw a direct parallel between the actions of the merchants in the temple and certain practices/activities in the church today.
 In other words, on the basis of this passage, it’s difficult to make statements like, “it is wrong to make a profit on anything that derives from the church’s ministry and practice.”
 Or, “it is wrong to transact any kind of commerce in a church building.”

 Of course, the modern equivalent of the temple that Jesus cleansed is not our church buildings, but the Body of Christ, the spiritual temple.
 So by analogy, could one say that it is wrong for a Christian publisher to make money on the sale of a book of theology that facilitates the religious practice of Christian people?